moxious/ottoman-contributions/README.md

 (Listed in decreasing order of focus, most important stuff first)

+Some of these things we already have working code for, it's just a matter of agreeing where/how to put it into Ottoman and then making a pull request.

+Others are points of discussion that need code development.

 ### Custom ID fields for "natural keys"

 Refdoc indexes depend on data in their fields being unique, because the value is